Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems

 \section{Introduction}

 In Part I, we have introduced some basic concepts of quantum information theory that we will apply to study many-body systems.
-From this part we will then focus on these systems.
-We will revisit the Hilbert space of composite systems, which has a tensor product structure of all its single particle subsystem.
-When talking about a many-body system, it is naturally associated with a many-body Hamiltonian.
-We have already seen some of these Hamiltonians in Part I, such as the Ising Hamiltonian, Heisenberg Hamiltonian and the toric code Hamiltonian.
+From this part on, we will focus on these systems.
+We will first revisit the Hilbert space of composite systems, discussing in detail the `particle basis' representation and the `occupation basis' representation of a many-body system.
+In many cases, the many-body Hilbert space is a tensor product of single body ones.

-One important property of these Hamiltonians is that they usually involve only few-particle interactions.
-What is more, for those lattice Hamiltonians associated with some lattice, the few-particle interactions usually only involve particles `near' each other on the lattice.
+A many-body system is naturally associated with a many-body Hamiltonian.
+We have already seen some of these Hamiltonians in Part I, such as the Ising Hamiltonian, Heisenberg Hamiltonian and the Toric Code Hamiltonian.
+One important property of these Hamiltonians is that they usually involve only few-body interactions.
+What is more, for Hamiltonians living on some lattice, the few-body interactions usually only involve degrees of freedom `near' each other on the lattice.
 This naturally leads to a concept of locality, that the `naturally-occurring' Hamiltonians are those `local' with respect to some spatial lattice geometry.
-In other words, they involve only few-body interactions of nearby particles.
+In other words, they involve only few-body interactions of nearby degrees of freedom.
 Hence we call these many-body Hamiltonians as `local Hamiltonians'.
-The locality has a great consequence, that is, the ground states of these systems exhibit special correlation/entanglement properties compared to a `general' (i.e. randomly chosen) quantum state of the system Hilbert space.
+Locality has an important consequence.
+That is, the ground states of these systems exhibit special correlation/entanglement properties compared to a `generic' (i.e. randomly chosen) quantum state in the system Hilbert space.
 Exploring these properties is then a central topic of this part.

-In condensed matter physics, one usually needs to consider infinite large system (thermodynamic limit) for studying physical properties.
+In condensed matter physics, one usually needs to consider infinitely large system (thermodynamic limit) for studying physical properties.
 However, in many cases, one can also read some important information from a finite system, and its `scaling' properties with the system size $N$.
 Important basic things naturally include the ground-state properties, for instance their correlations and entanglement properties.
 We will start to look into these correlation properties for ground states of local Hamiltonians for finite systems.
-We will also discuss consequences of large systems, in some places in this chapter, but mainly in the next chapter (Chapter~\ref{cp:5}).
+We will also discuss consequences of system size $N$ getting large, in some places in this chapter, but mainly in the next chapter (Chapter~\ref{cp:5}).